-Notice: This page does not include a complete listing of all academic and administrative policies applying to enrolled students.
-Other policies are contained in the college catalog and in official health science center documents and publications.
+Notice: This page does not include a complete listing of all academic and administrative procedures applying to enrolled students.
+Other procedures are contained in the college catalog and in official health science center documents and publications.
 The information provided here is intended to assist potential applicants who are considering application to the program.
-Complete information on academic and administrative policies may be obtained by contacting the Division of PA Studies at the university.
-The health science center reserves the right to amend or add academic policies and scholastic regulations at any time during a student s enrollment period provided that such changes or additions are intended to improve the quality of education, and are introduced in a fair and deliberate manner with appropriate notice provided to all students affected by the changes.
+Complete information on academic and administrative procedures may be obtained by contacting the Division of PA Studies at the university.
+The health science center reserves the right to amend or add academic procedures and scholastic regulations at any time during a student s enrollment period provided that such changes or additions are intended to improve the quality of education, and are introduced in a fair and deliberate manner with appropriate notice provided to all students affected by the changes.

 Registration is conducted each semester and consists of paying tuition and fees as well as completing the appropriate registration forms and submitting them to the offices of the Registrar, Financial Aid and Student Affairs.
 Late fees are assessed for late registration for each day following the designated registration date.
 PA students are only permitted to attend courses and clinical practica listed on their official schedules and/or otherwise approved by the Chair of PA Studies.
 Students are not permitted to enroll in two or more courses scheduled to meet at the same time.
 Only properly enrolled students will be permitted to attend classes.
 No record will be kept of academic work done by individuals whose enrollment has not been duly authorized.
 A check returned because of insufficient funds will incur a penalty and may also result in additional charges for late registration.